-This blog is my personal fly fishing diary, if not always complete.
-I am not an expert but I’m an experienced angler.
-Each time I go fly fishing I still learn something new.
+This is my personal fly fishing diary, if not always complete.
+Although I’ve been an angler all my life, I find that each time I go fly fishing I learn something new.
 I have no specific plan for this journal, other than it will add to my overall enjoyment and perhaps be of some interest to others.

 Thanks for stopping by.